An elderly blind man has been dragged to the ground in an "unprovoked" attack on a London train.

 British Transport Police officers have issued CCTV images of a man they want speak to after the assault on the Docklands Light Railway (DLR).

 The incident took place at around 8.20pm on 1 May, after the victim boarded the train at Woolwich Arsenal.

 During the journey the victim, who was 80 years old, was approached by a passenger who had been sitting opposite him.

 Shortly before the train pulled into Canning Town station, the man grabbed the victim’s shoulder and pulled him to the floor.

-British Transport Police want to speak to this man The victim was helped to his feet by other passengers and left the train at Canning Town, as did the attacker.
+The victim was helped to his feet by other passengers and left the train at Canning Town, as did the attacker.